CARLOS SANDOVAL

 In Cuernavaca, while making a photographic inventory of a family collection of pre-Hispanic terracotta fragments, I arranged the parts — heads looking at me, torsos breathing, limbs reaching nowhere — the way you instinctively would: into bodies.
 While editing the photographs, I realized I had accidentally made a historical portrait of conquered Mexico — I was in front of an Antilego, charged bodies assembled from pieces never designed to coincide.

-Orlando Patterson, in Slavery and Social Death, names the deliberate mixing of enslaved peoples from different cultures and languages — stripping kinship, memory, and communication — as the foundational tool of domination.
-Guillermo Bonfil Batalla's Mιxico Profundo applies the same logic to indigenous Mexico: a civilization systematically fragmented and rendered invisible by the colonial project, not destroyed but refused coherence.
+Orlando Patterson, in Slavery and Social Death, names the deliberate mixing of enslaved peoples from different cultures and languages — stripping kinship, memory, and communication — as a foundational tool of domination.
+Guillermo Bonfil Batalla's Mιxico Profundo extends this logic to indigenous Mexico: a civilization systematically fragmented and rendered invisible by the colonial project, not destroyed but prevented from forming continuity on its own terms.

 ANTILEGOS